useblocks/dwf/presentations/slides/slogan.rst

         How Sphinx and PlantUML supports developers

-        What Cloud Services save a lot of time
+        Which Cloud Services save a lot of time